chipsi44/real-estate-price-prediction-cyril/README.md

 Test Mean Squared Error: 18796478598.45 <br>

 Going to choose models that have a test score higher than 0.50
-## Installation:
+## Installation and how to use:

 pip install -r requirements.txt <br>
-Requirements.txt file is available !
+Requirements.txt file is available !<br>

+To use the project, launch the main.py from the main branch. <br>
+If you already have some of the CSV file you can comment some part of the main code to make it faster.
+(The code is well commented, it's easy to find wich part to comment.)
 ## Usage:

 The data recolted are not used for any commercial activities. <br>